-- providing Children's Worship and Wonder for children age three through second grade every Sunday at 10:30 a.m.
+- providing Children's Worship and Wonder and Following Jesus for children age three through second grade every Sunday at 10:30 a.m.

 - providing a Creative Worship station in the choir loft for children participating in sanctuary worship.
 Creative worship materials can be picked up following Children's Time and carried back to the family on one of the provided trays.

 - including children among those who help to plan and provide leadership for worship.

 Children and Youth participate in leading worship by serving as:

 At times children may be restless.
 They are learning what it means to be a part of a worshiping community.
 We are blessed by their presence and celebrate the growth of our children.
 Bringing children to worship may not always be easy, but it is an essential part of their growth in Christ.

 - a growing curiosity about everything.

 While These Ingredients can combine to test a parent’s patience, there are several things

 parents can do to make the preschooler’s experience, and their own, more relaxed and enjoyable: